-Seeger Falls in Baseball Sectional Opener to Carroll
+Seeger falls in baseball sectional opener to Carroll

-It took ten innings to decide the outcome, but in the end, Seeger fell to Carroll 4-3 in the baseball 2A Sectional 35 at Delphi.
+It took 10 innings to decide the outcome, but in the end, Seeger fell to Carroll 4-3 in the baseball 2A Sectional 35 at Delphi.

 It was almost a sign of the heartbreak to come for the Patriots as Caleb Edwards led off with a single, but was picked off first on the second pitch to the next batter.